progvocab/products-service/design/system-design/house_price_prediction/README.md

 Given a new house size, the model predicts its price.

+we use supervised machine learning → because the model is trained using labels (house prices).

+ it is not classification → it is regression, since the output is a continuous value, not categories.

 1. Dataset – historical house size and price data (CSV/table).